masogit/am-browser-doc/docs/features/myassets.md

 ### Customization

-This module designed for a shortcut views category to query user related data, although there is no limitation to how many views or what's kind of data should present.
+This module designed for a shortcut views category to query user related data, and there is no limitation to how many views or what's kind of data should present.

 ![SAM screen shot](img/myassets2.PNG)